In 2022, tuition for full-time Saddleback College students was $1,288 a year for in-state students and $10,108 a year for out-of-state students.

-Remember, the "sticker price" of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
-Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theprice of collegefeel more doable until you're done with college.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts kick in.
+Plus, student loans can make theprice of collegemore manageable until you're done with college.

-Attending a school where you are eligible for in-state tuition can save significant money on the cost of tuition, as well as loans and interest owed.
-Don't forget to confirm your state's eligibility criteria for in-state tuition.
+Choosing an insitution where you qualify for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
+Be sure to verify your state's eligibility criteria for as an in-state resident.
 Each state has different requirements to qualify as in-state resident.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on where you live.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria as well, depending on the state you and your parents currently live in.

 Explore other California colleges